jatinsuneja/Dev-Connector/README.md

 [https://github.com/jatinsuneja/Dev-Chat](https://github.com/jatinsuneja/Dev-Chat)

-To Run This Application Clone It To Your PC,
+- To Run This Application Clone It To Your PC,
-Open Command Line and npm install To Download all The Dependencies.
+- Open Command Line and npm install To Download all The Dependencies.
-(Also Add Your Own MongoDB Connection string in config file.)
-Then Npm start To Run The Application.
+- Then Npm start To Run The Application.